 Meet the Team

-Royston Wright has been a hunting professional for more than 18 years and is a member of SCI International, SCI Alaska, the Namibia Tourism Board and the Namibia Professional Hunting Association (NAPHA).
-He has served as the Chairman of the NAPHA Education Committee and the NAPHA Executive Committee and is currently serving as the Vice President of the Namibia Professional Hunting Association.
+Royston Wright has been a hunting professional for more than 19 years and is a member of SCI International, SCI Alaska, the Namibia Tourism Board and the Namibia Professional Hunting Association (NAPHA).
+He has served as the Chairman of the NAPHA Education Committee, the NAPHA Leopard Specialist Group and the NAPHA Executive Committee, as well as serving as the Vice President of the Namibia Professional Hunting Association.
+Royston also runs the NAPHA School of Conservation where we train prospective hunting professionals, trackers, skinners, guides, etc in the finer arts of hunting and conservation.

 Prior to moving to Namibia, Royston served as an officer in the South African Defence Force before retiring in 1999.
 In 2000, he moved to Namibia and, along with his parents, purchased the farm Okatjeru and commenced the process of converting it from a cattle farm to a functional mixed cattle and hunting farm.
 Royston, his wife, Charmaine and their staff are committed conservationists and proponents of sustainable utilization and are more than happy to share their love and passion for the wildlife of Namibia with you.